Our approach to sustainable Man-Made Cellulosic Fibres

 Our sourcing of viscose and freshwater sustainability

 For viscose used in our F&F supply chain, we have committed to zero discharge of hazardous chemicals across the entire product life cycle by 2020.
 To achieve this, F&F is a signatory member of the Zero Discharge of Hazardous Chemicals (ZDHC) initiative.
-As a ZDHC signatory, we are supporting to develop MMCF responsible production guidelines that will be published in early 2020.
+As a ZDHC signatory, we are supporting the adoption and implementation of the MMCF responsible fibre production, wastewater and air emission guidelines first published in April 2020.

 Building on this, in 2017 we announced our commitment to the Greenpeace DETOX campaign.
 In addition to specific timelines for phasing out certain chemical groups, our individual DETOX action plan includes increased transparency about our supply chain and their wastewater testing performance.